aniket20-99/Agentic-AI-Python/README.md

 - **Strings are immutable**, so they cannot be changed in place.
 To update, create a new string.
 Use `del` to delete a string variable.
 - **Concatenation** combines strings using the `+` operator: `"Hello " + "World"` results in `"Hello World"`.

-📅 Day 3: Print Statement, String Formatting, End Statement & Separator ✅ Topics Covered:
+- ## 📅 Day 3: Print Statement, String Formatting, End Statement & Separator
+## ✅ Topics Covered:

-The print() function in Python
+- The print() function in Python

-Using multiple arguments in print()
+- Using multiple arguments in print()

-Customizing output with the end parameter
+- Customizing output with the end parameter

-Using the sep parameter to define separators between values
+- Using the sep parameter to define separators between values

-String formatting using:
+- String formatting using:

-f-strings (formatted string literals)
+- f-strings (formatted string literals)

-.format() method
+- .format() method

-% operator
+- % operator

-📝 Notes:
+## 📝 Notes:

-The print() function is used to display output to the console.
+- The print() function is used to display output to the console.
-Example: print("Hello, World!")
+**Example:-** print("Hello, World!")

-The end parameter in print() lets you control what is printed at the end.
+- The end parameter in print() lets you control what is printed at the end.
-Example: print("Hello", end=" ") will continue on the same line.
+**Example:-** print("Hello", end=" ") will continue on the same line.

-The sep parameter allows you to customize the separator between multiple values.
+- The sep parameter allows you to customize the separator between multiple values.
-Example:- print("2025", "04", "19", sep="-") will output 2025-04-19.
+ **Example:-** print("2025", "04", "19", sep="-") will output 2025-04-19.

-String Formatting Techniques:
+### String Formatting Techniques:

-f-strings: name = "Alice"; print(f"Hello, {name}!")
+- f-strings: name = "Alice"; print(f"Hello, {name}!")

-.format() method: print("Hello, {}!".format(name))
+- .format() method: print("Hello, {}!".format(name))

-% formatting: print("Hello, %s!" % name)
+- % formatting: print("Hello, %s!" % name)

-These formatting tools help in producing clean, readable, and dynamic output in Python.
+- These formatting tools help in producing clean, readable, and dynamic output in Python.